MochiLibraries/ClangSharp.Pathogen/README.md

 1. Ensure Git submodules are up-to-date with `git submodule update --init --recursive`
 2. Run `build-native.sh` (This will take quite a while the first time.)

-You can build and pack the managed components using the .NET SDK (IE: `dotnet build`), however the `ClangSharp.Pathogen.Runtime` project will fail due to the fact that it currently expects the Windows native runtime to be present.
-(Linux NuGet packages are sitll a work in progress.)
+3. Build the managed components using `dotnet build`
+4. If desired, pack the NuGet packages using `dotnet pack`

 ## Development